NSBLab/BrainEigenmodes/README.md

 4. Install the following Python libraries (e.g., via pip): [lapy](https://github.com/Deep-MI/LaPy), [nibabel](https://nipy.org/nibabel/), and [brainspace](https://brainspace.readthedocs.io/en/latest/pages/install.html)
 5. Make sure you also have the following common Python libraries: numpy, scipy, os, argparse, subprocess

 Some of the MATLAB-based scripts depend on packages developed by others.
-Copies of these packages have been stored in the `functions_matlab` folder to ensure version compatibility.
+Copies of these packages have been stored in the `functions_matlab/` folder to ensure version compatibility.
 However, please visit their respective links below to get more details and don't forget to give them some love.

 1. [gifti](https://github.com/gllmflndn/gifti)
 2. [cifti](https://github.com/Washington-University/cifti-matlab)